 QFLN - West Bengal Facebook group: www.facebook.com/groups/qfln.westbengal

-This initiative, also called Project Varta: Expanding Queer Friendly Legal Aid in West Bengal, started in October 2018 and is currently planned till January 2021.
+This initiative, also called Project Varta: Expanding Queer Friendly Legal Aid in West Bengal, started with preliminary activities (monthly meetings) in April 2018.
 It is a part of the activities of QFLN - West Bengal.
-Our collaborators in this initiative include queer support groups / networks in West Bengal, as well as SAATHII, Chennai and CREA, Delhi – both NGOs working on gender, sexuality, public health and social justice issues.
+Our collaborators in this initiative include several queer support groups and networks in West Bengal.
+From October 2018 till January 2021, the initiative received support also from SAATHII, Chennai and CREA, Delhi – both NGOs working on gender, sexuality, public health and social justice issues.

 Project goal: To run one or more legal aid support groups to promote greater access to legal literacy and legal remedy among queer communities in West Bengal so that they can protect themselves from human rights violations primarily in relation to their gender and sexuality and claim their rights from the State through legal means.

 a) To create a pool of lawyers across all districts of West Bengal who are well sensitized on queer issues.

 b) To identify individuals from queer communities who will be able to work as paralegal volunteers and act as coordination points for various legal advocacy activities in different districts of West Bengal.

 c) To conduct district-level monthly (or bi-monthly) meetings of the support group(s) wherever feasible to bring together lawyers, paralegal volunteers and members of the queer communities to share problems being faced and work out best possible and sustainable socio-legal solutions to the problems.

 d) To create simple but accurate communication material (print, audio-visual, online) that will provide essential legal literacy support to queer people in West Bengal.